 Should you sell backlinks/external links on your blog/website?

-If you are a blogger or a webmaster with traffic receiving websites, you may get a lot of emails or requests for accepting guest posts, sponsored posts or backlinks.
+If you are a blogger or a webmaster with traffic-receiving websites, you may receive many emails or requests for accepting guest posts, sponsored posts, or backlinks.

 You might wonder if you should even entertain these requests (accept backlinks) or take money from someone for posting a link on your site.

-This article covers all these questions along with necessary information for you to take action (or not take any such action at all).
+This article covers all these questions and provides the necessary information for you to take action (or not take any such action at all).

 Note: This post is not about making/creating backlinks.
 It is about whether you should accept (Sell) them on your website.
 You can additionally use this post to audit external links on your website whether for backlink purposes or otherwise.